PAUL COLMER

 Author

-Paul Colmer is a digital coach and a freelance technology consultant.
-Paul has an infectious passion for empowering others to learn and to applying disruptive thinking in an engaging and positive way.
+Paul Colmer is an AWS Senior Technical Trainer.
+Paul has an infectious passion for inspring others to learn and to applying disruptive thinking in an engaging and positive way.

 Paul has experience in building digital architecture strategies.
 This includes the development and execution of training material and workshops, architecting and leading digital transformation initiatives, providing expertise on social media marketing, as well as advanced presenting using comedy, drama and music.